It's a New Day in Public Health.

 By understanding the hazards of Florida thunderstorms and following local safety guidelines, you can protect yourself and ride out each storm with confidence.

-Note: The links and content provided on this page are for your convenience and informational purposes.
-The Florida Department of Health (DOH) doesn't endorse or approve any products, services, or opinions.
-We're not responsible for the content or accuracy of external sites.
-If you have questions, please reach out to the external site directly.
+Disclaimer: The links and content provided on this page are for informational purposes and your convenience.
+The Florida Department of Health (DOH) does not endorse, approve, or guarantee the products, services, or opinions offered on external websites.
+Furthermore, the DOH is not responsible for the accuracy, content, or availability of these external sites.
+For questions or concerns, please contact the external site directly.